valango/assert-fine/README.md

     at processTicksAndRejections (internal/process/task_queues.js:97:5)
   assertion:
 ```

-If a function in args list fails, then the first line will be like `'Failure in argument #0'`.

 In both cases the `.stack` will have the original assertion stack dump available after
 the `'assertion:'` line.